-Join HOME and Guardian Documentaries for a special screening of two short films and a panel discussion exploring legacies of enslavement in the US, the UK and the small South Atlantic island of St Helena.
+Join HOME and Guardian Documentaries for a special screening of two short films and a panel discussion, exploring legacies of enslavement in the US, the UK and beyond.

-Through compelling personal perspectives told through a distinctive artistic lens, meet the individuals who are working to decolonise Black history and honour the hopeful mission of their ancestors.
+Through the films, witness compelling personal perspectives told through a distinctive artistic lens, as individuals work to decolonise Black history and honour their ancestors' hopeful mission.

 Screening in this programme: